gcr-solutions/recommender-system-dev-workshop/docs/deploy/online/create-online-ci/_index.en.md

 In this step, you'll create AWS codebuild project to build services of Recommender System Online part, including **demo**, **event**, **filter**, **loader**, **portrait**, **rank**, **recall**, **retrieve**, **ui**.

 1. Set your own configuration.
-- In your cloud9 workspace, double click `online-code-build-setup.sh` file in the cloud9 left sidebar.
+- In your cloud9 workspace, double click `setup-online-part.sh` file in the cloud9 left sidebar.
 It looks like below:
 ![Update Codebuild Config](/images/update-codebuild-config.png)

 - Replace <github_user_name> with your github account user name.